heuermh/bh20-workflows-bhxiv/paper.md

 -->

 # Results
-Reproducibility is the felt need of current research trend especially that of Bioinformatics.
+Reproducibility is the felt need of current research especially that of Bioinformatics.
 Workflow addresses that issue.
 We formed workflows for in-silico analysis of SARS-CoV-2 genome over varios workflow management systems - GALAXY, CWL, WDL, Snakemake and Nextflow.

 ## Workflow A
 #### GALAXY workflows